OpenSextant/Xponents/Xlayer/doc/README_Xlayer_REST.md

    # Python call -- Send the text, process the text, print the JSON response to console.
    xtractor.process("test doc#1",
      "Where is 56:08:45N, 117:33:12W?
 Is it near Lisbon or closer to Saskatchewan?"
      + "Seriously, what part of Canada would you visit to see the new prime minister discus our border?"
-       + "Do you think Hillary Clinton or former President Clinton have an opinion on our Northern Border?")
+     + "Do you think Hillary Clinton or former President Clinton have opinions on our Northern Border?")

    # NOTE -- This is draft 0.1;  We can certainly make a more complete Client API using our own
    # python or Java data model and API.
 This demo client demonstrates primarily the connectivity.